 5. Wander the Jewish Quarter

 Price: Lunch can easily be found for around €10

 Recommend Visit: 1 – 2 hours

-As one of the best tapas hotspots in Seville, in the Jewish Quarter, you will find scores of bars and restaurants with tourists and locals alike creating a lively buzz.
+As one of the best tapas hotspots in the city, the Jewish Quarter is home to some of the best places to eat in Seville.
+You will find scores of bars and restaurants with tourists and locals alike creating a lively buzz.
 However, it wasn’t always this way.

 In the past, the Jewish population of the city was rounded up and forced to live in this area and segregated from the rest of the Seville population.
 Things became worse after the Alhambra Decree in 1492, in which all non-catholic religions were banned.
 The Jewish people were forced to either leave or convert.

 It wasn’t until an earthquake did considerable damage to the area of Santa Cruz that is was decided to invest money and rebuild this area of the city.

 Now the barrio is a maze of narrow streets connecting many small plazas, all lined with tall, imposing buildings designed to limit the streets exposure to the sun and keep the houses cooler during the long hot summers.

 Taking one of the guided tours of The Jewish Quater is an excellent way to really discover the history and some of the tales of the not-so-savory past discover some of the stories of the past.
 This can also be combined with Cathedral and Real Alcázar entry if you don’t have a lot of time during your Seville visit.

 Hours: From 11am – 11pm and cruises last 1 hour